bryhlee/bryhlee.github.io/_posts/2018-03-29-vcontrol-details.md

 ![vcontrol]({{ site.url }}/assets/img_posts/vcontrol_logo.png)

 # A VCS for Digital Artists
 Increasingly in recent years, digital artists have been using version control systems (VCS) originally meant for software developers to manage complex non-text/binary files.
-Alongside fellow SCU student Jackson Beadle, I decided to develop my own VCS system, *vcontrol*, specifically for nontext and binary files.
+Alongside Jackson Beadle, I decided to develop my own VCS system, *vcontrol*, specifically for nontext and binary files.
 In essence, *vcontrol* utilizes a simplified and lightweight architecture allowing digital artist to effectively version control art assets in a local environment before officially staging them for review. *vcontrol* was built entirely using Python and packaged using PyInstaller.

-The design of vcontrol prioritize ease of use, portability, and effective file structure organization.
-Additionally, emphasis on supporting a distributed and decentralized paradigm was a necessary requirement, as almost every modern version control system is able to support remote collaboration.
+The design of vcontrol prioritizes ease of use, portability, and effective file structure organization.
+Additionally, support for a distributed and decentralized paradigm was a critical requirement as almost every modern version control system can support some form of remote collaboration.

 Much of the guidance for this project was from Version Control by Example by Eric Sink.
-His investigative approach to VCS systems provided context into building most of vcontrol's core architecture.
+His investigative approach to VCS systems provided valuable context into building most of vcontrol's core architecture, and keeping core design principles consistent with general use cases.

 # Core Functionality
 Functional requirements were derived from past experience using existing version control systems, but the core functionality of any VCS system is essentially the same: